mnowotnik/pdfocr-redux/README.md

 modify the script and add new stages.
 Just check the [source](pdfocr.sh).

-Moreover, with the optional preprocessor component, it can be used as all-around ocr script, not just for creating searchable pdfs.
+Moreover, with the optional preprocessor component, it can be used as all-purpose ocr script, not just for creating searchable pdfs.

 ## Requirements